chalmersfsd/yolo-perception/darknet/README.md

   * increase network resolution in your `.cfg`-file (`height=608`, `width=608` or any value multiple of 32) - it will increase precision

-  * check that each object is mandatory labeled in your dataset - no one object in your data set should not be without label.
+  * check that each object that you want to detect is mandatory labeled in your dataset - no one object in your data set should not be without label.
 In the most training issues - there are wrong labels in your dataset (got labels by using some conversion script, marked with a third-party tool, ...).
 Always check your dataset by using: https://github.com/AlexeyAB/Yolo_mark

   * for each object which you want to detect - there must be at least 1 similar object in the Training dataset with about the same: shape, side of object, relative size, angle of rotation, tilt, illumination.
 So desirable that your training dataset include images with objects at diffrent: scales, rotations, lightings, from different sides, on different backgrounds - you should preferably have 2000 different images for each class or more, and you should train `2000*classes` iterations or more

   * desirable that your training dataset include images with non-labeled objects that you do not want to detect - negative samples without bounded box (empty `.txt` files) - use as many images of negative samples as there are images with objects